-Below are CI/CD examples for GitHub, GitLab and BitBucket.
+Below are CI/CD examples for GitHub, GitLab, BitBucket, and CircleCI.
 The examples illustrate using pipelines to automate the build,

 test and deploy phases.
 Two examples per source control system are provided.
 One using Terraform and the other using the CLI.

 README.md in the examples provide instructions for using the respective pipeline.
 These examples are provided as a

 starting point and your own unique delivery and/or deployment requirements will dictate the steps needed in your situation.

 Control Plane provides a Terraform plugin allowing you to build your Control Plane infrastructure declaratively.
 The following examples include the plugin installation instructions, containerizing and pushing an app to the org’s private image repository and a sample Terraform configuration file defining a GVC and a workload.

 The CLI apply command creates and updates Control Plane resources.
 The command can be used in a pipeline to manage the deployment of an application.
 It takes as an input a JSON or YAML file containing the properties of the resource to manage.

 The command can accept a YAML file containing multiple resources.
 Each resource must be separated using

 ---.
 If a resource has